LoyolaChicagoBooks/introcs-csharp/rst/fileabstraction.rst

 as a sequence of characters to be processed sequentially.
 A stream can either be written sequentially or read sequentially.
 You have already read and written streams of characters to the Console.
-Most of the syntax for files will be very similar, using methods ``ReadLine``, ``WriteLine``, and ``Write`` in the same way you used them for the ``Console``.
+Most of the syntax that we use for files will be very similar, using methods ``ReadLine``, ``WriteLine``, and ``Write`` in the same way you used them for the ``Console``.

-Files can be handled very differently by different operating systems, but C# abstracts away the differences and and provides stream interfaces between a C# program and files.
+Files can be handled very differently by different operating systems, but C# abstracts away the differences and provides stream interfaces between a C# program and files.

 The Path Abstraction